-At 30 June 2017, an estimated15 266 (14%) of non-casual employees lived within the City of Sydney Local Government Area (LGA).
+At 30 June 2018, an estimated 268 (14%) of non-casual employees lived within the City of Sydney Local Government Area (LGA).
 The heat map below shows the residential locations for our employees.

-15 This figure is an estimate as six suburbs are partly within the City of Sydney LGA and records were assigned to either the City or a neighbouring LGA using a proportion based on publicly available spatial population data.
+&lt;sup>13 This figure is an estimate as six suburbs are partly within the City of Sydney LGA and records were assigned to either the City or a neighbouring LGA using a proportion based on publicly available spatial population data.